Pakistan, UAE To Enhance Cooperation To Counter Climate Change Challenges

-(MENAFN- IANS) Islamabad, April 20 (IANS) Pakistani Prime Minister Shehbaz Sharif held a phone talk with President of the UAE Sheikh Mohamed bin Zayed Al Nahyan to discuss enhancing cooperation to counter challenges associated with climate change, according to the Prime Minister's office.
+(MENAFN- Nam News Network) ISLAMABAD, Apr 20 (NNN-APP) – Pakistani Prime Minister, Shehbaz Sharif, held a phone call with President of the United Arab Emirates (UAE), Sheikh Mohamed bin Zayed Al Nahyan, to discuss enhancing cooperation to counter challenges associated with climate change, according to the prime minister's office.

-In the phone call, Sharif said the UAE leadership has confronted the challenges that have emerged from the recent rains in the country, calling for collective actions to combat the challenge of climate change, the office said in a statement on Friday.
+In the phone call, Sharif said, the UAE leadership has confronted the challenges that have emerged from the recent rains in the country, calling for collective actions to combat the challenge of climate change, the office said in a statement, yesterday.

-"Both countries should strengthen their collaboration in this field," he said, adding that Pakistan has also witnessed heavy rains in recent days, resulting in the loss of many precious lives, Xinhua news agency reported.
+“Both countries should strengthen their collaboration in this field,” he said, adding that, Pakistan has also witnessed heavy rains in recent days, resulting in the loss of many precious lives.

-At least 87 people have been killed and 82 others injured in separate rain-triggered incidents in Pakistan over the past week as heavy downpours continued to wreak havoc in parts of the country, the country's National Disaster Management Authority said on Friday.
+At least 87 people have been killed and 82 others injured in separate rain-triggered incidents in Pakistan over the past week, as heavy downpours continued to wreak havoc in parts of the country, the country's National Disaster Management Authority said, yesterday.– NNN-APP

 Legal Disclaimer: